Popover

 Overview

-Popovers are overlay components that appear on top of the main content to provide users with additional information or actions.
+Popovers overlay the main content to give users additional information or actions.

-Unlike modals that block interaction with the rest of the page, popovers provide contextual help or shortcuts while keeping the main interface visible and interactive.
+Unlike modals blocking page interaction, popovers deliver contextual help or shortcuts while the main interface stays visible and interactive.

 Build Effort